Tools

 A modern kitchen stove top with various sizes of shiny pots and pans.

 The sky's the limit when it comes to cookware sets.
 You can go all-in on a full set of stainless steel cookware, or go for a mixture of non stick and stainless steel to hit all your bases.
-You’ll find sets that include every size and shape of pot and pan you can think of, from staples like saucepans and frying pans to more specialized shapes, like sauciers and rondeaus.
+You’ll find sets that include every size and shape of pot and pan you can think of, from staples like saucepans and frying pans to more specialized shapes like sauciers and rondeaus.

 For those relatively new to cooking (or indecisive folks) a mixed set is a great, safe bet, and offers an introduction to a range of different shapes and materials.
-If you head to the Sets section of our website, you’ll find over a dozen different sets to choose from, from a 2-piece Carbon Steel Frying Pan Set to a 13-piece set of Stainless Clad, Non Stick, and Carbon Steel pots and pans.
+If you head to the Sets section of our website, you’ll find over a dozen different sets to choose from, from a 2-piece Carbon Steel Grilling Set to a 13-piece set of Stainless Clad, Non Stick, and Carbon Steel pots and pans.

 Features to Look for in the Best Cookware Set